Most of the questions that The R&A receives in connection with distance-measuring devices along with the answers, are provided below.

 Q. What about multi-functional devices, such as a mobile phone, with a distance-measuring application?

-Q. If a player uses his smartphone to look up a weather forecast, is the player gauging the conditions?
+Q. If a player uses a smartphone to look up a weather forecast, is the player gauging the conditions?

 No. Accessing weather reports provided by a weather station through an app or internet browser, is not considered to be actively measuring or gauging the conditions and is permissible whether or not the Local Rule for distance-measuring devices is in effect.

 Q. My smartphone has an inbuilt spirit level as part of the functionality of the phone but it is not part of the distance-measuring app.
 Can I use the phone as a distance-measuring device?